georchestra/georchestra/docs/setup/openldap.md

 ## The "memberof" overlay

-The optional "memberof" overlay is great to check if a user is a member of a given group.
+The "memberof" overlay is required to check if a user is a member of a given group.
 Use the [memberof.ldif](../../ldap/memberof.ldif) file to add the module and configure the overlay.

 Before inserting it, watch for the database name it targets... currently `olcDatabase={1}mdb,cn=config`.